Shawhir/KnowledgeHub/docs/vegetation/materials_and_textures.md

     - Otherwise: JPEG, 85% quality

-- Don’t apply any color profiles - SRGB color space
+- Don’t apply any color profiles - SRGB color space / where are we with this now

 - Leave adequate spacing between texture patches in order to not clash with texture wrap or mipmapping effects.